Winter Day Trips: 10 Ideas For Family Fun Near NYC

 1000 Mountain Rest Road

 Snow tubing at Campgaw will make your kids pray for snow.
 Photo courtesy of Campgaw Mountain

 Snow Tubing – Multiple Locations

-The best part is that, unlike skiing and other winter sports, snow tubing requires little skill or gear, making it a great family experience.
+The best part of snow tubing is that, unlike skiing and other winter sports, snow tubing requires little skill or gear, making it a great family experience.
 Plus, it's easy to find a spot relatively close to home for an easy day trip.
-Check out our snow tubing roundup for suggestions, including Campgaw Mountain (just 45 minutes by car from Midtown), and Mount Peter (an hour and a half from Midtown).
+Check out our snow tubing roundup for suggestions, including Campgaw Mountain, which is just 45 minutes by car from Midtown, and Mount Peter (an hour and a half from Midtown).

 Skiing at Mountain Creek – Vernon, New Jersey